 Programs & Initiatives

-In addition to collecting tissues from donors infected with Borrelia bacteria and other tick-borne pathogens, the project also aims to extensive clinical information from donors, such as symptoms, demographics and history of Lyme disease.
+In addition to collecting tissues from donors infected with Borrelia bacteria and other tick-borne pathogens, the project also aims to collect extensive clinical information from donors, such as symptoms, demographics, and history of Lyme disease.
 Researchers can then examine patients’ medical histories to understand how the Borrelia bacteria invade the body, causing symptoms that affect the joints, and the nervous and cardiovascular systems.
 For more information on donor registration and the impact of the LDB Tissue Collection Program, click the button below.